MichalStopyra/Surf-School-Schedule/README.md

 https://surfschoolschedule.netlify.app/

-(At first open, App may need to be reloaded a couple of times to print data base elements)
+(At first open, user might have to wait a couple of seconds and reload the page to print data base elements)

 Functionalities:
   1. Add/Edit/Delete Students, Instructors and Price Tables.